-It’s especially important to raise awareness now as the COVID-19 pandemic has had a disproportionate impact on this vulnerable population.
-While domestic violence was already an epidemic before COVID-19, the health crisis has caused a tremendous spike in incidents of abuse.
-Increased isolation, social distancing, and shut downs have made a difficult situation even worse for victims of IPV.
+While domestic violence was already an epidemic before COVID-19, the health crisis caused a tremendous spike in incidents of abuse last year.
+Increased isolation, social distancing, and shut downs made a difficult situation even worse for victims of IPV.

 - Invisible Injuries: Brain Injuries Caused by Domestic Violence